tomaskebrle/astro-og-image/README.md

 # Setup
 ## Prerequisites

 You will need an astro site with a blog.
-And then you need to install [astro-og-image package](https://www.npmjs.com/package/astro-og-image).
+And then you need to install [og-image-generator package](https://www.npmjs.com/package/@cyberkoalastudios/og-image-generator).

 ```bash
 npm i @cyberkoalastudios/og-image-generator